mskilab-org/fishHook/README.md

 ##  Load in Your Data
 **mutational_events** is a GRanges containing mutations (e.g. snvs/indels or SCNAs)

-**gene_targets** is a GRanges containing the start and ends of each gene as well as metadata.
+**targets** is a GRanges containing the start and ends of each gene and some metadata.
 This can be other 'targets' such as 1kb tiles of the genome

 **eligible** is a GRanges indicating which regions of the genome are captured in our assay (whole exome sequencing)